simple-ai-opensource/simple-or/CONTRIBUTING.rst

    your new functionality into a function with a docstring, and add the feature to the list in README.rst.
 3. The pull request should work for Python 3.7 and 3.8.
-Check the Github Actions tab of the main simpleo-or repo and make sure that the tests of the development branch pass for all supported Python versions.
+Check the Github Actions tab of the main simple-or repo and make sure that the tests of the development branch pass for all supported Python versions.
+4. You should increase the version number

 Your PR requires a review from one of the authors before it will be merged.
 Once your PR is approved, it is merged to the development branch.